tony-aw/tinycodet/README.md

 Just to clarify: I am not claiming this import system provided in the `tinyoperators` package is always the best system or whatever.
-This is just another option I lovingly share with R users, just like the `import` and `box` packages provide additional options.
-Please feel free to completely ignore this section if you really prefer using `library()` :-)
+This is just another option provided, just like the `import` and `box` packages provide additional options.
+Please feel free to completely ignore this section if you prefer using `library()` :-)

 What follows are descriptions of functions that together form this new, infix-operator friendly **&** multi-package assignment friendly, import